kufii/Audioshield-PlayMusic/README.md

 # Setting up Account

-Unfortunately your google account is under the restrictions of the [Node.js unofficial Play Music API](https://github.com/jamon/playmusic) I used.
+Your google account is under the restrictions of the [Node.js unofficial Play Music API](https://github.com/jamon/playmusic) I used.

 >The library requires Google credentials, but does not require an All Access subscription on that account.
 It also requires a mobile device registered against that account.
 Ensure you have signed into the app on a phone and that you have played any amount of music.
 This will authorise the device that the library will masquerade as.